mosip/documentation/docs/Device-APIs.md

 KER-MSD-069 |Error occurred while inserting Device details

 ## GET /devices/{languagecode}
-This service will provides the service for the List of devices.
+This service will provides the service for the list of devices.

 ### Resource URL
 `GET /devices`